realunclefester/arm-edge-ai-platform/README.md

 │  │    • Event queue system (polling-based)                 ││
 │  │    • Analytics results                                  ││
 │  │    • Persistent memory                                  ││
-│  │    * pg_net installed but not actively used             ││
 │  └─────────────────────────────────────────────────────────┘│
 └─────────────────────────────────────────────────────────────┘
 ```